Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Applications for the Maryland Small Business COVID-19 Emergency Relief Grant Fund closed on April 6, 2020.

 Maryland established a $50 million Small Business COVID-19 Emergency Relief Grant Fund for small businesses and nonprofits affected by the outbreak.
-You can get funding for up to three months of operating expenses or $10,000 — whichever is less.
+Get funding for up to three months of operating expenses or $10,000 — whichever is less.

 Applications for the Michigan Small Business Relief Program are closed as of April 13, 2020.